-- Can help to alleviate knee and lower back pain.
+- Can help to alleviate knee pain.

 - Stand with your feet hip-width apart, toes pointing straight ahead.
 Take a moment to check that your weight is balanced evenly between the balls of your big and little toes and the middle of your heels.

 - Inhale, lift your arms up by your ears – palms face each other.
 Exhale, bend your knees and sit back in Chair pose.

 - Engage your lower abs and lower back muscles to support you lower back.

 - Shift your weight back into the centre of your heels and drop your hips.
 Check that both knees point straight ahead and that you can see your toes.

 - Hold the pose for 5-10 deep breaths, in and out through your nose.